wallarm/api-firewall/README.md

-# Wallarm Free API Firewall
+# Wallarm Open Source API Firewall

-Wallarm API Firewall is an Open Source light-weight proxy designed to protect REST API endpoints in cloud-native environments by hardening based on a strict OpenAPI/Swagger schema validation.
+Wallarm API Firewall is an open-source light-weighted proxy designed to protect REST API endpoints in cloud-native environments by hardening based on a strict OpenAPI/Swagger schema validation.
 Wallarm API Firewall relies on a positive security model allowing calls that match a predefined API specification for requests and responses, while rejecting everything else.

 The **key features** of API Firewall are: